General Nuclear Medicine

 What does the equipment look like?

 A PET scanner is a large machine with a round, donut-shaped hole in the middle.
 It looks like a CT or MRI unit.
-Multiple rings of detectors inside the machine record the energy emissions from the radiotracer in your body.
+Multiple rings inside the machine detect the energy from the radiotracer in your body.
+A computer converts that data into images.

 How does the procedure work?